aws-amplify/learn/content/posts/README.md

 1. Fork this repo.
 2. If you haven't already, add yourself as an [Amplify contributor](https://github.com/aws-amplify/community/tree/master/content/contributors).
-3. Create a new folder in the repo for your event `/contents/posts/YYYY-MM-DD-desc`
+3. Create a new folder in the repo for your post `/contents/posts/YYYY-MM-DD-desc`
 4. Add an `index.md` to the folder as follows:

 ```